Applied-Scientific-Research/Omega2D/README.md

 If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.

-On OSX, to get OpenMP parallelization of the solver, you may need to use Clang, or install and use GCC with brew, and use a special `cmake` command:
+On OSX, to get OpenMP parallelization of the solver, you may need to install GCC with brew (as above), and add a few more arguments to the `cmake` command:

     brew install gcc
-    cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-7 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-7 ..
+    cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-9 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-9 ..

 ## Run a simulation in the GUI